top of page

 The Ceremony: The ceremony itself should be documented, including the exchange of vows, the ring exchange, and the signing of the marriage certificate.

-The Reception: The reception is a time for celebration and should be documented with photographs of the decor, the food, the guests, and the couple's first dance.
+The reception is a time for celebration and should be documented with photographs of the decor, the food, the guests, and the couple's first dance.

 Creative groomsmen portrait